Stellium in Astrology

 Sign stellium vs house stellium

 A sign stellium concentrates themes of one zodiac sign.
 A house stellium concentrates themes of one life area.
-They can coexist (three planets in Cancer in the 4th house is both a Cancer stellium and a 4th-house stellium) or diverge (three planets in Virgo spread across the 5th, 6th, and 7th houses is a sign stellium without a house concentration).
+They can coexist (three bodies in Cancer in the 4th house is both a Cancer stellium and a 4th-house stellium) or diverge (three bodies in Virgo spread across the 5th, 6th, and 7th houses is a sign stellium without a house concentration).

 The ruler of the stellium and why it matters